ohtap/ohtap/README.md

 #### Smith College AARJ (SCAARJ)

 Run `py encoding_tool/encode_SCAARJ.py`.
-You need to have `metadata.csv` and a folder `SCAARJ` containing the `.txt` files within it.
+You need to have `metadata.csv` and a folder `SCAARJ` containing the `.txt` files within it (download from the Drive).
 Make sure that the `.txt` files are encoded in `utf-8`.

-This one was definitely the cleanest transcript set to work with.
+This one was definitely one of the cleaner transcript sets to work with.
+It had one interviewer, one interviewee per transcript, and each transcript was written out the same way.

 Challenges: